The Good, the Bad, and the Rock Fights: Cal vs. Hawai'i Football

 I fed the results into our clustering algorithm and…

 a Rockfight!
 This one is an odd-flavored Rockfight, as it’s on the perimeter of The Rockfights and is very close to both The Good and the House of Cards (reminder: that’s one of our new categories that captures a game with strong performances held back by broken fundamentals due to poor tackling and line play).
 These clusters evolve over time to maximize similarity within the clusters and maximize differences across clusters, so some of these peripheral games can jump from cluster to cluster over time.
-This one may be one of those cluster-jumping games.
+This one may be one of those cluster-jumping games in the future.

 Because this is a Rockfight, it continues an ignominious streak from the later Wilcox years: the Rockfight losing streak.
 Repeatedly over the last two seasons I have highlighted the team’s losing streak in Rockfights, a type of game that early Wilcox teams used to upset teams like Washington.
 But Wilcox’s teams have been unable to win such games recently, as the Wilcox Era closed with a 6-game Rockfight losing streak (the streak had been longer before I added the 2014-2016 games from the PFF database and bumped the number of clusters to six—those changes transformed the shapes of several of these clusters, so some former Rockfights were reshuffled into other categories and vice versa).